yixuan47/yixuan47.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge"></div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-Input-mapping based data-driven distributed model predictive control for linear systems with unknown state coupling (work in progress)
+Input-mapping based data-driven distributed model predictive control for unknown linear systems with unknown state coupling (work in progress)
 <!--(https://openaccess.thecvf.com/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)-->

 **Yixuan Ni**, Aoyun Ma, Dewei Li

-- A novel data selection method is specifically designed for data-driven model predictive control of uncertain systems.
-A controller performance evaluation approach is introduced to enable the controller to select a set of informative data elements that enhance its performance.
-Additionally, a sliding window mechanism is implemented to compare current data against historical data, preventing the loss of significant patterns or trends.
+- An input-mapping based data-driven distributed MPC approach is designed for unknown linear systems, where each subsystem is coupled with the states of other subsystems, and the coupling matrices are unknown but bounded.
+By using a linear combination of the historical data of the subsystem and its neighbor at past moments, the future input and state can be predicted.
+The input-mapping data-driven scheme is combined with distributed MPC approach to stabilize the linear system with unknown state coupling.
 </div>
 </div>